-The following discussion and analysis of the results of operations and financial condition of Allied Gaming & Entertainment Inc. (the "Company") as of March 31, 2023 and for the three months ended March 31, 2023 and 2022 should be read in conjunction with our financial statements and the notes to those financial statements that are included elsewhere in this Quarterly Report on Form 10-Q. This discussion and analysis should be read in conjunction with the Company's audited financial statements and related disclosures as of December 31, 2022, which are included in the Form 10-K (the "Annual Report") filed with the Securities and Exchange Commission ("SEC") on March 24, 2023, as amended on April 27, 2023 and May 3, 2023, on Forms 10-K/A. References in this Management's Discussion and Analysis of Financial Condition and Results of Operations to "us", "we", "our" and similar terms refer to the Company and its subsidiaries.
+The following discussion and analysis of the results of operations and financial condition of Allied Gaming & Entertainment Inc. (the "Company") as of June 30, 2023 and for the three and six months ended June 30, 2023 and 2022 should be read in conjunction with our financial statements and the notes to those financial statements that are included elsewhere in this Quarterly Report on Form 10-Q and with the Company's audited financial statements and related disclosures as of December 31, 2022, which are included in our Annual Report on Form 10-K (the "Annual Report") filed with the Securities and Exchange Commission ("SEC") on March 24, 2023, as amended on April 27, 2023 and May 3, 2023.
+References in this Management's Discussion and Analysis of Financial Condition and Results of Operations to "us", "we", "our" and similar terms refer to the Company and its subsidiaries.
 This Management's Discussion and Analysis of Financial Condition and Results of Operations contains statements that are forward-looking.
 These statements are based on current expectations and assumptions that are subject to risk, uncertainties and other factors.
 These statements are often identified by the use of words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "estimate," or "continue," and similar expressions or variations.
 Actual results could differ materially because of the factors discussed in "Risk Factors" in our Annual Report, and other factors that we may not know.
 Except as otherwise required by applicable law, we disclaim any duty to update any forward-looking statements, all of which are expressly qualified by the statements above, to reflect events or circumstances after the date of this Quarterly Report on Form 10-Q.